saugata-git/GeeksForGeeks/README.md

-This repository contains solutions of several importatant coding problems of GeeksforGeeks in java.
+This repository contains solutions of several coding problems of GeeksforGeeks in java.